Integralist/integralist.co.uk/content/pages/resume.md

 	<p><small>-- Customer</small></p>
 	<p><i>Hey Mark, just wanted to say thanks a lot for helping out with the Terraform issue, really appreciated! 🙂</i></p>
 	<p><small>-- CSE (Customer Support Engineer) at Fastly</small></p>
-	<p class="review">We had a strange bug materialize in the Fastly Terraform provider that was causing some issues for customers.
-I investigated on behalf of CSE as I'm the core SME (Subject Matter Expert) for Terraform and I not only resolved the specific issue but managed to identify a couple of other unnoticed bugs elsewhere in the system which I worked cross-team to help get resolved.</p>
+	<p class="review">We had a strange bug crop up in the Fastly Terraform provider that was causing havoc for customers.
+I dug into it on behalf of support, tracked down the problem, and ended up spotting a couple of other subtle bugs elsewhere in the pipeline while I was in there.</p>
-	<p class="review">It was important to me that this customer (like all our customers) got their issues resolved as quickly as possible, with frequent updates to keep them in the loop and extra detailed explanations so they were better informed.
-It was a tough set of bugs to identify but I was pleased for the customer when they confirmed their services were all good again.</p>
+	<p class="review">Nobody enjoys seeing unexpected terraform diffs in production, so I made sure to keep the customer posted with detailed updates while we worked through it.
+Tricky set of bugs to pin down, but getting their environments stable again was well worth the headache.</p>
 </details>

 <details class="testimonial">